-Arlington Public Schools (APS) is now offering free grab-and-go breakfasts and lunches, free to any child ages 2 to 18, at various locations.
+Arlington Public Schools (APS) is continuing to offer free grab-and-go breakfasts and lunches, free to any child ages 2 to 18, at various locations.
 The child must be present to get the meals; no parents will be authorized to pick up food without the child.

 Kenmore Middle School: 200 S. Carlin Springs Road, Arlington

 Key Elementary School: 2300 Key Blvd., Arlington